Saint Peter's shocks No. 2 seed Kentucky 85-79 in OT

 Saint Peter’s (20-11) moves on to face either Murray State or San Francisco in Saturday’s second round in the East Region.

 Not bad for a school with an enrollment of about 3,500 that’s made half as many NCAA Tournament appearances (four) as Kentucky has national titles (eight).
-Kentucky had more than 22,000 undergraduates on its 900-acre campus as of 2020 and has the second highest-paid coach in college hoops in Calipari (more than $8 million per year).
+Kentucky had nearly 31,800 students enrolled on its 900-acre campus as of last fall and has the second highest-paid coach in college hoops in Calipari (more than $8 million per year).

 “It’s huge,” Banks said.
 “We’re putting Jersey City on the map.
 We come from Jersey, a small school, probably a lot of people don’t even know who we are.”